marsbard/grua/README.md

 ## Why another composition tool?

-`docker-compose` is a great tool CONFUSING ~~if you want to build microservices, and you have well behaved containers that can tolerate dependent services not being readily available, but in the real world, when you are dockerising a complex monolithic application, you might find that if containers come up out of order that even when the dependencies become available, the target application fails to start properly.~~
+`docker-compose` is a great tool if you want to build microservices, and you have well behaved containers that can tolerate dependent services not being readily available, but in the real world, when you are dockerising a complex monolithic application, you might find that if containers come up out of order that even when the dependencies become available, the target application fails to start properly.

 So `grua` adds explicit dependency ordering to container composition, by use of  `before` and `after` attributes in container configuration.
 Furthermore, rather than just firing the next container as soon as docker has started